Theodor Lessing: Escape from the Nazis and assassination

 On 30 January 1933, the Nazi Party entered government and in February, after the suppression of the Das Freie Wort congress, Lessing prepared to leave.
 On 1 March he and his wife fled to Marienbad in Czechoslovakia, where he continued to write for German-language newspapers abroad.
-But in June it was reported in Sudeten newspapers that a reward had been announced for his capture.
+In June it was reported in Sudeten newspapers that a large reward had been offered for his kidnapping and delivery to Germany.
 A similar reward was offered for the assassination of Albert Einstein, who spent some weeks in England protected by armed guards.

-On 30 August 1933, Lessing was working in his study on the first floor at the Villa Edelweiss (today at Třebízského 33) when he was shot through the window by assassins.
-He died the next day at the hospital in Marienbad.
+On 30 August 1933, Lessing was working in his study on the first floor at the Villa Edelweiss (today at Třebízského 33) when he was shot through the window; he died the next day at the hospital in Marienbad and is now considered the first casualty of National Socialism on Czech soil.
+His assassins were German Nazis from Sudetenland, Rudolf Max Eckert, Rudolf Zischka and Karl Hönl who fled to Nazi Germany where they were given new identities by the SA.